dielduarte/qaengineer.ai/README.md

 npx @qaengineer init
 ```

-the init command will install and create a `.qaengineer` folder for you at the project root, with a few example tests and a json configuration.
+the init command will install and create a `.qaengineer` folder for you at the project root, with a few example tests.

 You can run the executable or add a npm script to execute your tests